Posted on: May 22, 2023 | 3 mins | Written by: HDFC ERGO Team

 Blood donation is a voluntary act that can save the lives of accident victims and people with life-threatening conditions.
 If you are healthy and eligible for blood donation, you can donate blood every three months and help others.
 However, make sure you take extra care of your health before and after blood donation to avoid feeling sick and dizzy.
 Also, keep a health insurance policy handy for medical emergencies.
 You can easily find some of the best health insurance policies online and buy them with a few clicks.

-Blood donation is not as simple as it may sound.
-Before donating blood, hospitals ask donors a set of questions to determine if they are fit to donate blood.
-Only those who are in good health and free of medical conditions can donate blood safely.
+health and free of medical conditions can donate blood.
 The blood of the potential donors is also screened for various diseases to prevent their transmission.

-Also, prior to transfusion, the donors’ blood is tested for additional proteins or antibodies, as these can lead to adverse reactions in receivers.
+Also, prior to transfusion, the donors’ blood is tested for additional proteins or antibodies, as these can lead to adverse reactions in the recipients.

 Here’s some important information about blood: